joonasmkauppinen/sensor-based-moblie-applications/w1-d1-fragments-lab_1/README.md

 ### Objective

 * use one fragment to display happy or sad face
-* [EXTRA] dynamically change the fragment colors and text contenet based on user mood
+* [EXTRA] dynamically change the fragment colors and text content based on user mood

 ### Final result